atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 k.
 t
 i ^
-“, place her in the same rank with wo i • .n
+, place her in the same rank with wo i • .n
-1 “men who have preserved their cha
-“rasters unsullied.
-You cannot there“ “my dear girl, be ever happy “with Lumley, should he offer to make “yoii his wife. — You will meet only “with disappointment and disgust:, re proaches or neglest.
-However, that “you may not think I have Set this “matter in a false light, I can affure “you that Lumley will not, on any “account, entertain thoughts of mar“ “you.
-Men who are capable of “Sedustion, and of defending what “they have done afterwards, at the ha tt ^
-“zard of their lives, will never be
-“brought to repair their condust.
-Men
-“are indeed highly blameable to seduce“
-“sex; but how much more are
-“women to be condemned for Suffer“
-“them to gain improper advan
+1 men who have preserved their cha rasters unsullied.
+You cannot there my dear girl, be ever happy with Lumley, should he offer to make yoii his wife. — You will meet only with disappointment and disgust:, re proaches or neglest.
+However, that you may not think I have Set this matter in a false light, I can affure you that Lumley will not, on any account, entertain thoughts of mar you.
+Men who are capable of Sedustion, and of defending what they have done afterwards, at the ha tt ^ zard of their lives, will never be brought to repair their condust.
+Men are indeed highly blameable to seduce sex; but how much more are women to be condemned for Suffer them to gain improper advan tages
-“tages
-. i6g “tages over them. — But do not let thd ft
-“truths which I have delivered,. and “which, painful as the utterance may “have been to you, I could not, as a friend, as a parent, conceal -- -- do not
-“let them drive you to despair, my child.
-A sincere repentance is always “acceptable to the Almighty : by that, and by living irreproachably, out of the reach of farther temptations, you may not only be secure of pardon at the throne of grace, but be happy yourself, and contribute to the feli ■ “city of others, by the exemplarinefs “of your conduct.
-Be cothforted, theresore, my dearess: child : this is the last: time I stiall ever Speak to you. upon this Subjest. .1 Should not have “Spoken to you upon it So feelingly, “had I not plainly Seen that you were “beginning to flatter yourself.with false - II 1 “hopes, t
+. i6g tages over them. — But do not let thd ft truths which I have delivered,. and which, painful as the utterance may have been to you, I could not, as a friend, as a parent, conceal -- -- do not let them drive you to despair, my child.
+A sincere repentance is always acceptable to the Almighty : by that, and by living irreproachably, out of the reach of farther temptations, you may not only be secure of pardon at the throne of grace, but be happy yourself, and contribute to the feli ■ city of others, by the exemplarinefs of your conduct.
+Be cothforted, theresore, my dearess: child : this is the last: time I stiall ever Speak to you. upon this Subjest. .1 Should not have Spoken to you upon it So feelingly, had I not plainly Seen that you were beginning to flatter yourself.with false - II 1 hopes, t
 »
 I,